tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 @@@ note {title="IMPORTANT!!!"}

-Actors provide a single control of execution by processing messages received one by one.
-If a future is spawned inside an actor then on completion of that future, it is a common mistake to mutate actor state.
-It causes critical problems of state corruption because some other message might be in process of execution and accessing the state.
-The ideal way to handle futures inside actors is by sending message to self on future completion.
+Actors provide a single control of execution by processing messages received one by one, but it is still necessary to be careful with actor state.
+If a Future is spawned inside an actor then on completion of that Future, it is a common mistake to mutate actor state.
+It can cause critical problems of state corruption because some other message might be in the process of execution and accessing the actor state.
+The ideal way to handle Futures inside actors is by sending message to self on Future completion.
 This will make sure the mutation of state happens in order of one by one via messages.
-The example code can be seen
+Example code can be seen
 @github[here](/csw-framework/src/main/scala/csw/framework/internal/supervisor/SupervisorBehavior.scala#L279).

 @@@